yeslogic/fathom-experiments/notes/references/the-next-700-data-languages.md

 [@brendanzab](https://github.com/brendanzab):

-This was the paper that inspired the work on Fathom.
+This was inspired the work on Fathom.
 The language (PADS), is intended for use on text-based formats like log files, but we were hoping to apply it to binary formats like OpenType.

 I think their use of the term “type” for _data descriptions_ in the IPADS syntax and DDC syntax is rather misleading, so beware!
-It led me astray for quite while when trying to implement dependently typed data description language.
+It led me astray for quite while when trying to implement a dependently typed data description language.
 I think a better approach is to treat these as an inductive-recursive _universe_ of data descriptions, which you can see in [The Power of Pi](./the-power-of-pi.md).
 This is the approach I used in later versions of Fathom.